pcaston/OpenPeerPower.github.io/source/_docs/z-wave/installation.markdown

 dmesg | grep USB
 {% endhighlight %}

-If Open Peer Power (`hass`) runs with another user (e.g., `homeassistant`) you need to give access to the stick with:
+If Open Peer Power (`hass`) runs with another user (e.g., `openpeerpower`) you need to give access to the stick with:

 {% highlight bash %}
-sudo usermod -aG dialout homeassistant
+sudo usermod -aG dialout openpeerpower
 {% endhighlight %}

 The output from `ls -ltr` above contains the following information: